The Honey Harvest

 |

-Objective The final texture of honey is a decision, not chance.
-It must be made early, as the windows for action are narrow for some honeys. |
+Objective The final texture of the honey is a decision, not an accident.
+It must be made early, because the action windows are narrow for some honeys. |

 |